GoMyCodeAfrica/fullstackjs-course/14 Functional Javascript/05 functional JS filter.md

 2.

-* Remove random objects from an array
+* Remove random objects from an array (math.random)

 Input :